WORCESTER STATE UNIVERSITY

 Helpline – 24 hours/7 days per week toll free number operated by the Contractor to be used to report lost or stolen card or for other inquiries: 1-800-316-6056.
 Changes in card limits and issuance of new cards must be submitted through the P-Card Administrator and not directly to the Contractor.

 Incidental Purchase – Purchase of commodities or services that are isolated, unique, one-time, individual purchases with a total value of less than $2500.

 Services - The WSU P-Card must not be used for the purchase of medical services or for any services provided by any entity that is not incorporated.
 Departments may not use the WSU P-Card for any purchase requiring tax reporting.

 Single Card Limit - A dollar amount limitation of purchasing authority for a P-Card per monthly billing cycle delegated to a Cardholder.
-Individual transaction limits and credit limits are determined by the V.P.
+Individual transaction limits and monthly credit limits are determined by the V.P.
 Administration & Finance/CFO.
 It is a violation of policy to manipulate the ordering, billing or payment process in order to circumvent established Cardholder limits.

 Vendor - A company from which a Cardholder is making purchases of Commodities or Services.
 Departments may not use the WSU P-Card for purchases with any entity that is not incorporated.